 As a management strategy, I have the students keep the cards face down on the floor in front of them instead of in their hands when it’s not their turn.
 Because I will later do 1-3 lessons with them about helpful thoughts/cognitions, I emphasize with some of them the difference between facts/events (mom made lima beans for dinner) and opinions (hating lima beans).

-Then the students do the same activity in pairs or trios with a different set of problems/ideas – other ones a 3rd grader may face.
+Then I have the students do the same circle of control activity in pairs or trios with a different set of problems/ideas – other problems a 3rd grader may face.
 This is often the first time that someone tells them they are in control of their own emotions and it shocks some of them!
 By the end of the lesson, they haven’t fully mastered the ability to determine, independently and in the moment, whether or not every problem is in our out of their control…but…they are more likely to do so and are definitely able to when prompted by their teachers with a quick “Is this problem inside or outside of your control?”.
 Win!